shenhuiying2017/azure-docs.es-es/articles/sql-database/sql-database-xevent-code-event-file.md

 '
-Clean-up the old Azure Storage Account after any previous run, before continuing this new run.'
+Clean up the old Azure Storage Account after any previous run, before continuing this new run.'